 Think of the environment and be the change you want to see!

 Help to make it a sustainable Holiday season.
-Christmas is the time of silence and contemplation.
+Christmas is a time of silence and contemplation.
 Or is it for you instead a time of consumption and hectic?
 Be mindful if you want to leave the smallest possible ecological footprint.
 Help to make the stressful Christmas season the best time of the year again.
 You can do a lot and lead by example.

 According to Mahatma Gandhi -“Be the change that you want to see,” this year you can give the environment the attention it desperately needs.
 Remember, Christmas is called the feast of love.
 Here are some eco-friendly tips for the holidays.
 Celebrate Christmas and New Year’s Eve with the smallest possible “ecological footprint.”